harikrishna11/enzyme-resistance/README.md

 This repository accompanies the manuscript:

-> **Ohm's Law Meets Protein Folding: An Electrical Resistance Model of Mutation Propagation in Enzymes**
+> **Enzyme-Resistance: Predicting Mutation Effects on Protein Stability Using Electrical Circuit Theory**
 >
-> Hari Jayanthan
+> Harikrishna Sekar Jayanthan
 >
 > *(2026)*